Gardens of Versailles: Replantations of the garden

 Common to any long-lived garden is replantation, and Versailles is no exception.
 In their history, the gardens of Versailles have undergone no less than five major replantations, which have been executed for practical and aesthetic reasons.

 During the winter of 1774–1775, Louis XVI ordered the replanting of the gardens on the grounds that many of the trees were diseased or overgrown and needed to be replaced.
 Also, as the formality of the 17th-century garden had fallen out of fashion, this replantation sought to establish a new informality in the gardens – that would also be less expensive to maintain – of Versailles.
 This, however, was not achieved as the topology of the gardens favored the jardin à la française over an English-style garden.
 Then, in 1860, much of the old growth from Louis XVI's replanting was removed and replaced.
 In 1870, a violent storm struck the area damaging and uprooting scores of trees, which necessitated a massive replantation program.
-However, owing to the Franco-Prussian War, which toppled Napoleon III, and the Commune de Paris, replantation of the garden did not get underway until 1883 (Thompson, 2006).
+However, owing to the Franco-Prussian War, which toppled Napoleon III, and the Commune de Paris, replantation of the garden did not get underway until 1883.